mrKJames/pre_work/readme.md

 What is IBCS?
 Well, it is meant to teach you about hardware, software, networks, programming, the design cycle, version control, etc. There is a ton of material.
 So, being organized is key.

 The first goal of this lesson is to ensure organization.
 The second goal is to acquaint you with a project-based class.
-The final goal is to introduce you to managing ambiguity, meaning often times, you will feel lost, confused, and overwhelmed.
-This is completely normal.
+The final goal is to introduce you to managing ambiguity, meaning, often times you will feel lost, confused, and overwhelmed.
+This is completely normal when learning a new subject.
 All you need to do is accept that this is normal and try your best!

 Please email me with any questions or if you get stuck!
 I will be around campus until August.